Exit: An Illusion: Characters

 Dot – At the beginning of the play, Dot is described as a thin-faced, slender, pale woman with brown hair.
 She awakes easily from her sleep, and it is evident that her body is unhealthily thin.
 It is unclear whether Dot is in love with Buddy or Exit Mann throughout the play.
 When Exit makes his appearance, she begs Buddy to say he loves her, in order for her to return to him.
 His refusal causes her to be captured by Exit, and finally, her death.
 Dot's act of "passing" as a white woman shows that her racial identity causes her to have to choose a side depending on who she is with.
 Her eventual death represents the inability for biracial women to truly separate one identity from the other.

 Buddy – Buddy is described as a "blackly black with the thin high-poised features that mark a keen black man".
 From the beginning of the play, he acts with a demeanor that he is responsible for Dot, even though they are described as neither brother or sister, nor man and wife.
 He quickly becomes angry and insulted when Dot mentions leaving him to go see another man.
 His choice to not confirm his love for Dot in front of Exit Mann causes him to lose her to Exit.
 Buddy's disapproval with Dot's independence alludes to the theme of Black men having to prove and maintain their masculinity, through owning and protecting women.
 His refusal to tell Dot he loves her while she is alive allows Bonner to show that men must value and appreciate the women in their life, rather than try and control them.

 Exit Mann – Exit is a mysterious figure who is supposedly Dot's "date".
 He first appears in the show with his back turned to Dot, Buddy and the audience, but when he turns, he is described to have the "Hollow eyes and fleshless cheeks of Death".
-Heepresents an exit out of the lifestyle that Dot and Buddy live, and is romanticized in Dot's eyes in order to seem more appealing.
+He represents an exit out of the lifestyle that Dot and Buddy live, and is romanticized in Dot's eyes in order to seem more appealing.